1 0

 About the hoe (spade/Kō ).

-The kō, often compared to a hoe, stands as the most renowned and commonly employed agricultural tool within Māori culture.
+The kō, often likened to a hoe, stands as the most renowned and widely used agricultural tool within Māori culture.
 Primarily designed for soil loosening, it exhibited diverse shapes and lengths, its composition varying according to the soil type and the user’s specific needs.

 In tandem with the teka (foot tread), the kō functioned as a spade, while in its solitary use, it was instrumental in breaking up the earth within post holes.
 Certain kō were meticulously carved to serve ceremonial purposes, reserved for the tohunga who conducted rituals associated with planting, infusing these tools with deep cultural significance.